cnatalie/METZYME/README.md

 In this study we explored the metabolism of unicellular eukaryotic organisms (protists) across a 4,600 km meridional transect in the central Pacific Ocean.
 The region contains a natural biogeochemical gradient spanning from low nitrogen, oligotrophic waters to a productive equatorial upwelling system.
 We used a combined geochemical and 'omic approach to characterize the metabolic strategies these organisms rely upon to adapt to changes in their chemical environment.

-Input files are included.
-Running scripts in RStudio is recommended.
+Most input files are included here, except the master dataframe containing contigs, raw reads, and annotation information which is available as Supplemental Dataframe 2.
+The file is big (~ 200 MB) and split into two parts (A&B).
+Running in RStudio is recommended.

 (Note: The default WGCNA color scheme was modified; "blue" was changed to black, and "turquoise" to white for clarity during visualizations.)